-- (a) the responsible entity's decision on the change application; or - (b) a deemed refusat of a change application.
+- (a) the responsible entity's decision on the change application; or - (b) a deemed refusal of a change application.

-Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) If an affected entity starts the appeal-the applicant 1.
+Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) The applicant If the responsible entity is the assessment manager-an affected entity that gave a pre-request notice or response notice The responsible entity If an affected entity starts the appeal-the applicant 1.
 A concurrence agency for the development application 2.
 If a chosen assessment manager is the respondent-the prescribed assessment manager 3.
 A private certifier for the development application 4.
-Any eligible advice agency for the change application 5.
-Any eligible submitter for the change application (if any) If an affected entity starts the
+Any eligible advice agenc for the change application 5.
+Any eligible submitter for the change application